 - Modifying activities - Get enough sleep, laugh more, become aware of your breathing (spend time taking relaxing deep breaths), practice relaxation techniques, take quiet rest periods during the day.

 Overall, stress needs to be reduced in order to ultimately take care of the symptoms.
-Dr. Allibone treats each patient on an individualized case so that the root of the problem can be found and treated.Back to Top
+Dr. Allibone manages each patient on an individualized case so that the root of the problem can be found and managed.Back to Top

-Learn more about how the Houston Wellness Clinic treats Stress.Request Consultation
+Learn more about how the Houston Wellness Clinic manages Stress.Request Consultation

 If we fill our hours with regrets of yesterday and with worries of tomorrow, we have no today in which to enjoy our existence.
 Seize the day, and take control of your health and life.
 How you are going to live those tomorrows will depend on how you act and choose today. - George Allibone M.D.